dpipkin/openwest_2015/README.md

 ##Take Note

-This is a talk I will be giving at OpenWest conference 2015
+This is going to be a talk about using Jupyter